Spatial memory

 Spatial memory is required to navigate in an environment.

 In cognitive psychology and neuroscience, spatial memory is a form of memory responsible for the recording and recovery of information needed to plan a course to a location and to recall the location of an object or the occurrence of an event.
 Spatial memory is necessary for orientation in space.
 Spatial memory can also be divided into egocentric and allocentric spatial memory.
 A person's spatial memory is required to navigate in a familiar city.
 A rat's spatial memory is needed to learn the location of food at the end of a maze.
-In both humans and animals, spatial memories are summarized as a cognitive map.
+In humans and animals, spatial memories are summarized as a cognitive map.

 Spatial memory has representations within working, short-term memory and long-term memory.
 Research indicates that there are specific areas of the brain associated with spatial memory.
 Many methods are used for measuring spatial memory in children, adults, and animals.